lamtrg279/tinder_clone/README.md

 # tinder_clone
-This is a basic fonrt page of Tinder using the Mern stack where user can swipe and use the 'post' command for uploading name and image url
+This is a basic front page of Tinder using the Mern stack where user can swipe and use the 'post' command for uploading name and image url